 I prefer to use CBD concentrate over traditional CBD oil in this recipe because it is easier to get a higher concentration of CBD into the chapstick without the extra volume associated with a carrier oil.

-If you’re using a CBD oil tincture, you may need to use more than 1 milliliter to get your desired concentration of CBD.
+If you’re using a CBD oil, you may need to use more than 1 milliliter to get your desired concentration of CBD.
 For this reason, we recommend sticking with the CBD concentrate.

 How to Make Weed Chapstick